Hoopoe

-Hoopoes (/ˈhuːpuː, ˈhuːpoʊ/) are colourful birds found across Africa, Asia, and Europe, notable for their distinctive "crown" of feathers.
-Three living and one extinct species are recognized, though for many years all of the extant species were lumped as a single species—Upupa epops.
-In fact, some taxonomists still consider all three species conspecific.
+Hoopoes (/ˈhuːpuː, ˈhuːpoʊ/) are colourful birds found across Africa, Asia, and Europe, notable for their distinctive "crown" of feathers which can be raised or lowered at will.
+Two living and one extinct species are recognized, though for many years both extant species were lumped as a single species—Upupa epops.
+In fact, some taxonomists still consider the species to be conspecific.
 Some authorities also keep the African and Eurasian hoopoe together but split the Madagascar hoopoe.
-The Eurasian hoopoe is common in its range and has a large population, so it is evaluated as Least Concern on The IUCN Red List of Threatened Species.
+The Eurasian hoopoe is common in its range and has a large population, so it is evaluated as Least Concern on the IUCN Red List of Threatened Species.
 However, their numbers are declining in Western Europe.
 Conversely, the hoopoe has been increasing in numbers at the tip of the South Sinai, Sharm el-Sheikh.
 There are dozens of nesting pairs that remain resident all year round.